 This photo shoot I did about a year after my big car wreck as part of my triumphal celebration told the tale.
 Nadhra may have been killed by that drunk driver, but Isidora had been born from the ashes:

 Countless people were inspired by my story, and I was honored to stand up and speak about these things with my fist raised or my beaming face turned toward the heavens.
 I gave hope to other dancers who had been injured or stricken with illness.
 I told aging dancers or those who had never let themselves try dancing, "It's never too late while you're breathing!
 Dance anyway!"

 I still shout these things from the rooftops.

 Because of what I've been through, people believe me.
 I mean, I "look so good" and the way I'm able to dance in spite of my injuries?
 It blew people away.

 It still blows me away, because I never would have obtained that kind of depth and expression without having been thrust into the Underworld for so long.
 I never would have learned what it's like to have to LEARN.
+I was a bit of a prodigy-child before Dain Bramage.
 So many things had once been as easy as blinking for me--and then, abruptly, they weren't.

-Without Traumatic Brain Injury, I never would have never learned how to truly teach.
+Without Traumatic Brain Injury, I never would have never learned how to truly teach either.